 Now Amazon has changed it to unlimited storage space for your photos and has branded it as Prime Photos.
 What that means is that standard image files in formats like JPG no longer count towards your overall storage quota.
 When you look up your storage usage on your account, photos are separated out in a special unlimited section.
 (Video files are still counted against your quota.)
 It's pitched as secure online storage for your photos, accessible from almost anywhere.

-The change is one of the free features to Amazon Prime membership alongside Prime Music, Prime Instant Video, the Kindle Lending Library, and the reason most members pay their annual membership fee: free 2-day shipping.
+The change is one of the free features to Amazon Prime membership alongside Prime Music, Prime Instant Video, the Kindle Lending Library, and the reason many members pay their annual membership fee: free 2-day shipping.

 Since its initial rollout, Amazon modified its Amazon Cloud Drive plans and pricing structure and provided a way to extend it to other files as well.